BlueBrain/BioExplorer/ARCHITECTURE.md

 ### Visualization of Blue Brain / Sonata datasets

-The visualization of Blue Brain datasets requires a specific plug-in called the Blue Brain BioExplorer.
+The visualization of Blue Brain datasets requires a specific plug-in called the _BBBE_.
 This components allows the loading of the neuron , glial cells, or vasculatures, with a placement and orientation defined in the microcircuit description.

 ![___](./bioexplorer/pythonsdk/doc/source/images/targets_blue_brain_sonata_circuits.png)

 Cell morphologies can be represented in a simplified way using only a sphere for the somas, or meshed on the fly to offer a high quality rendering of dendrites and axons.
-The Blue Brain BioExplorer also provides visualization of simulations by mapping the voltage values to the morphology geometry.
+The _BBBE_ also provides visualization of simulations by mapping the voltage values to the morphology geometry.

 ![___](./bioexplorer/pythonsdk/doc/source/images/blue_brain_sonata_circuits.png)